monking/php-oauth/docs/eduPersonEntitlementInLDAP.md

 information here as documentation about this doesn't seem to be widely available on the Internet, at least not for 389 Directory Server.

+This document is only relevant if you are using the simpleSAMLphp authentication backend together with some LDAP server.

 ## 389 Directory Server

 We assume you are running a recently modern 389 Directory Server instance, for